kinderp/3183/README.md

 ## Usage

-Controller classes has not been created yet, so data are hardcoded in main.py.
+Controller classes have not been created yet, so data are hardcoded in main.py.
 If you run `python main.py` in the root dir project a pdf like below will be generated: